Complaint Handling Code 2024 FAQs

 Where a resident raises dissatisfaction, if the landlord asks the resident if they want to raise a complaint and the resident confirms they do not, is it acceptable not to raise a complaint?

-However, if a resident specifically asks that a complaint is not logged, landlords can decide not to raise a complaint.
-Landlords should record its decision and reason(s) to ensure a clear audit trail.
+If a resident specifically asks that a complaint is not logged landlords should record the decision and reason(s) to ensure a clear audit trail which should include:

 Landlords may wish to use this opportunity to understand why a resident does not want a complaint and ensure that it is addressing any actual or perceived barriers to the process.